-- 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 35. - Select Security. - 3.
+- 1. Start the Setup Utility program. - 2.
+Select Security. - 3.
 Depending on the password type, select Set Power-On Password, Set Administrator Password, or Hard Disk Password and press Enter. - 4.
 Follow the instructions on the right side of the screen to set, change, or delete a password.

 Note: A password can be any combination of up to 64 alphabetic and numeric characters.
-For more information, see "Password considerations" on page 39.

-5. To save settings and exit the Setup Utility program, press F10, select Yes in the window displayed, and press Enter.
+5. To save settings and exit the Setup Utility program, press F10 or Fn+F10 (depending on the keyboard settings).
+Then, select Yes in the window displayed, and press Enter.